wiktorlaskowski/docs/docs/website/return.md

 Just like custom reporters themselves, recursion doesn't let you do anything that wasn't technically possible already, but it can make it much easier to understand.
 (Anything written with loops can be rewritten with recursion.
 Anything written with recursion can be rewritten with loops.
 Sometimes one solution is easier than the other.)

 :::info
 When using the compiler, beware of [stack overflow errors](https://en.wikipedia.org/wiki/Stack_overflow) from too much recursion.
-Recursing more than a few thousand calls deep typically will throw errors.
+Recursing more than a few thousand calls deep typically will throw errors 1000 or more repeats deep.
 :::

 ## Differences between compiler and interpreter {#interpreter-compiler}